grow-give-heading

 Tidewater Compost Virginia Beach

-Nimmo Community Garden has partnered with Tidewater Compost to come up with a solution for all of our compostable refuse from the plots and Giving Garden.
+Nimmo Community Garden has partnered with Tidewater Compost to come up with a solution to dispose of organic matter from plots and Giving Garden (and your home too!).

 Learn more about it and how to sign up.